 The bill would allow caretakers to file an application for Title IV-D services with a CSEA.
 According to OCDA, parents currently file these applications as standard procedure.
 This would allow those counties not currently redirecting orders to caretakers to file an application for these individuals.
 If a caretaker was Title IV-D eligible, federal reimbursements could be received.

-The Director of the Department of Job and Family Services is permitted to adopt rules as necessary to carry out the bill, which could pose an administrative cost if needed.
+The Director of the Department of Job and Family Services is required to adopt rules regarding certain requirements for CSEAs and other standards, forms, or procedures needed to carry out the bill, which will pose an administrative cost.